June 12, 2018 By Nathaly Pesantez

-The new portion, stretching from 54th Avenue and around Newtown Creek, will open on June 21 in a 10 a.m. ribbon-cutting ceremony, the city confirmed.
+The new portion, stretching from 54th Avenue and around Newtown Creek, will open to the public on June 21, the city confirmed.

 Phase II of the park, as known by the city, has been under construction for the past three years, and stands in stark contrast to the existing portion of the park between 50th and 54th Avenues.

-The new 5.5 acre site includes lots of green space, wetlands, and a sloping overlook several feet above water for an “urban escape” feel, according to SWA/Balsley, one of the architects behind the park.
+The new 5.5 acre site includes lots of green space, wetlands, and a sloping overlook several feet above water for an “urban escape” feel, according to SWA/Balsley, the landscape architect behind the park.

 The new park will also feature a linear park with playground equipment, fitness equipment for adults, a kayak launch, and a public art piece.